jondstone/website/readme.md

   - Removed unnecessary styles.
   - Renamed fields for better clarity.
   - Added a "modern flair" to previously outdated pages.
-  - Made several pages **mobile-friendly**, improving usability on smaller screens.
+  - All pages are now **mobile-friendly**, improving usability on smaller screens like tablets and cellphones

 ### PHP Optimization
 - Cleaned up and refactored all PHP code: